 Complaint under section section 8(1B)(b)(i)

-Standard 1 (good taste and decency) – contextual factors – not upheld
+Standard 1 (good taste and decency) – penis was obviously not real – contextual factors – not upheld

 This headnote does not form part of the decision.

-TVNZ assessed the complaint under Standard 1 of the Free-to-Air Television Code of Broadcasting Practice, which provides:
+Standard 1 of the Free-to-Air Television Code of Broadcasting Practice is relevant to the determination of this complaint.
+It provides:

-Dissatisfied with the broadcaster’s decision, Mr Taylor referred his complaint to the Authority under section 8(1B)(b)(i) of the Broadcasting Act 1989.
-He maintained that “sex with your own mother is not humorous in any context”, and that the remark breached Standard 1.
+Dissatisfied with TVNZ’s response, Mr Brock referred his complaint to the Authority under section 8(1B)(b)(i) of the Broadcasting Act 1989.

 The members of the Authority have viewed a recording of the broadcast complained about and have read the correspondence listed in the Appendix.
 The Authority determines the complaint without a formal hearing.

-When the Authority considers a complaint that alleges a breach of good taste and decency, it is required to take into account the context of the broadcast.
-On this occasion, the relevant contextual factors include:
+When the Authority considers a complaint which alleges a breach of good taste and decency it is required to take into consideration the context of the broadcast.
+On this occasion the relevant contextual factors include:

 For the above reasons the Authority declines to uphold the complaint.